Qajar Iran: Constitutional Revolution

 On 16 July 1909, the Majles voted to place Mohammad Ali Shah's 11-year-old son, Ahmad Shah on the throne.
 Although the constitutional forces had triumphed, they faced serious difficulties.
 The upheavals of the Constitutional Revolution and civil war had undermined stability and trade.
 In addition, the ex-shah, with Russian support, attempted to regain his throne, landing troops in July 1910.
 Most serious of all, the hope that the Constitutional Revolution would inaugurate a new era of independence from the great powers ended when, under the Anglo-Russian Entente of 1907, Britain and Russia agreed to divide Iran into spheres of influence.
 The Russians were to enjoy exclusive right to pursue their interests in the northern sphere, the British in the south and east; both powers would be free to compete for economic and political advantage in a neutral sphere in the center.
-Matters came to a head when Morgan Shuster, a United States administrator hired as treasurer-general by the Persian government to reform its finances, sought to collect taxes from powerful officials who were Russian protégés and to send members of the treasury gendarmerie, a tax department police force, into the Russian zone.
-In December 1911, the Majlis unanimously rejected a Russian ultimatum calling for the dismissal of Morgan Shuster, the American financial advisor to the government.
+Matters came to a head when William Morgan Shuster, an American administrator hired as treasurer-general by the Persian government to reform its finances and serve as a financial advisor to the government, sought to collect taxes from powerful officials who were Russian protégés and to send members of the treasury gendarmerie, a tax department police force, into the Russian zone.
+In December 1911, the Majlis unanimously rejected a Russian ultimatum calling for the dismissal of Shuster.
 Russian troops already stationed in Iran then advanced toward the capital.
 On 20 December, in order to avert a Russian occupation, Bakhtiari chiefs and their forces surrounded the Majlis building, compelled acceptance of the ultimatum, and dissolved the assembly, thereby suspending the constitution once again.